Jaeiya/hashimg/README.md

 Now, even though I've truncated the hash to 32 characters, the probability of an accidental collision on 1 billion images is `1 in 2^64` or `1 in 18.4 Quintillion`.

-Those odds are what we can consider a "virtual impossibility" and therefore there should be no issue running this program for your personal images.
-If you're a company storing significantly more than 1 billion images, then probably safe to assume this app is not for that use-case 😜
+Those odds are what we call a "virtual impossibility."
+Unless you're working with significantly more than 1 billion images, you won't have to worry about collisions.
+In most cases, you'll probably have folders named based on date, theme, or event...in which case if you ever **were** to accumulate significantly more than a billion images, they likely wouldn't all be in a single folder.

 ### Installing